matter-labs/eip1962/documentation/ABI.md

 ## Junk at the end of byte string

-If after parsing the of all the parameters end of the byte string is not encountered then error must be returned.
+If after parsing of all the parameters the end of the byte string is not encountered then error must be returned.

 ## Internal representation of field elements

 For reference implementations field elements were represented as a set of `N` 64-bit words (limbs) where highest word (most significant) is underfilled (the highest bit of the highest word is unused) that allowed one to perform additions without extra overflow checks.
-Thus for `B` bits modulus one has to use `B/64 + 1` limbs (`/` is floor division) and such number of limbs is used for gas schedule that is described in the separate document.
+Thus for `B` bits modulus one has to use value of `modulus_libs = B/64 + 1` limbs (`/` is floor division) and such number of limbs is used for gas schedule that is described in the separate document.

 ## Encoding of the modulus